sabyasachi-git-student/MiniInventory/README.md

 └── frontend
     └── inventory-ui             (React application)

-📥 Step 1 — Clone the Repository
+Step 1 — Clone the Repository
 git clone https://github.com/sabyasachi-git-student/MiniInventory.git
 cd MiniInventory

-⚙️ Step 2 — Run the Backend (.NET GraphQL API)
+Step 2 — Run the Backend (.NET GraphQL API)

-Open Terminal / PowerShell:
+Open a terminal or PowerShell window and run:

 cd backend/MiniInventory/Inventory.api
 dotnet restore
 dotnet run

 You should see output similar to:

 Now listening on: http://localhost:7054

-Open GraphQL Playground
+Verify Backend

-Open browser:
+Open a browser and navigate to:

 http://localhost:7054/graphql

-You should see Banana Cake Pop (GraphQL UI).
+The GraphQL playground (Banana Cake Pop) should load.

-ℹ️ Port number may differ.
+Note:
-Always use the port shown in the terminal.
+The port number may differ.
+Always use the port shown in the terminal output.

-🎨 Step 3 — Run the Frontend (React)
+Step 3 — Run the Frontend (React)

-Open a second terminal (keep backend running):
+Open a second terminal and keep the backend terminal running.

 cd frontend/inventory-ui
 npm install
 npm run dev

-You should see:
+You should see output similar to:

 Local: http://localhost:5173/

-Open this URL in your browser.
+Open the displayed URL in your browser.

-🔗 Step 4 — Verify Frontend ↔ Backend Connection
+Step 4 — Verify Frontend and Backend Connection

-The frontend uses Apollo Client.
+The frontend communicates with the backend using Apollo Client.

-Check this file:
+Open the following file:

 frontend/inventory-ui/src/apolloClient.js

 Ensure the GraphQL endpoint matches the backend port:

 uri: "http://localhost:7054/graphql"

-If your backend runs on a different port, update this value accordingly.
+If the backend is running on a different port, update this value and restart the frontend server.

-✅ Step 5 — Using the Application
+Step 5 — Using the Application

-From the UI, you can:
+From the user interface, you can:

-Add an item (name, type, quantity)
+Add a new inventory item

-Update quantity directly
+Update the quantity of an existing item

-Delete items
+Delete an item

-📌 Data is stored in SQLite and persists while the backend is running.
+Data is stored using SQLite and persists while the backend application is running.

-🧪 Sample GraphQL Queries (Optional)
+Sample GraphQL Queries (Optional)
 Fetch all items
 query {
   items {